geekhunger/onguard/README.md

 > See [node-harperdb](https://www.npmjs.com/package/node-harperdb) for more information about the `harperdb: {}` config object (which is identical to this the constructor in the `HarperDB` class).

+**The above example is everything you need to use 'onguard' in your project!** But you can customize the settings further, if you want.
+You can also extend the preset rules for validating a reqests, by literal- or regex expressions.
+(We will explore this topic later.)

 You can also assign the configuration function from the `require` call to a variable and create your defense middleware later.

 ```js